-Programmatic advertising is an influential force in today’s marketing world, and more and more marketers are using it to make their ad buying more efficient and precise.
-Another increasingly impactful factor is social media.
-Companies can use it to interact with their current customers, find new customers, and increase awareness of their brand.
-But can these two behemoths of the digital marketing world work together?
+Programmatic advertising is an influential force in today’s marketing world, and more brands are using it to make their ad buying more efficient and precise.
+Another impactful factor for these brands is social media, which they use to interact with their current customers, find new customers, and increase brand awareness.
+But can these two behemoths of digital marketing work together?
 Indeed, they can, if you have the right tools and strategies in place.

 To understand how programmatic advertising and social media can work together, you first need to have a basic understanding of how programmatic advertising works.
 Programmatic advertising involves using technology to automate much of the process of buying ads and executing ad campaigns.
 Rather than having to negotiate rates individually with various publishers, advertisers can rely on tools such as demand-side platforms (DSPs) and trading desks to buy ads for them across numerous sites.
 DSPs are the platforms that automate ad buying for marketers while trading desks manage your programmatic ad buying as a service.
 Through trading desks, you can gain access to multiple DSPs.

 To run a programmatic campaign, an advertiser provides details about their campaigns, such as who their target audience is and how much they’re willing to spend.
-The DSP then uses machine learning and other advanced technologies to place ads in the places that will generate the ideal impressions.
+The DSP then uses machine learning and other advanced technologies to place ads on the sites that will generate the ideal impressions.
+The process includes real-time bidding and the swift placement of ads.

 Learning about the three different types of programmatic advertising can shed more light on how it works:

-- Real-time bidding (RTB): Real-time bidding is what most people think of when someone says “programmatic advertising.”
+- Real-time bidding (RTB): Real-time bidding is what most people think of when someone mentions programmatic advertising.
 In this process, every time a user visits a site, its ad space goes up for auction.
 Automation technology analyzes each impression to determine whether it will help you meet your marketing goals and then places a bid in the auction.
 The highest bidder wins the auction and gets the ad space.
 The process is entirely automated and occurs within nanoseconds.

 - Programmatic direct: In the programmatic direct approach, the advertiser works one-on-one with a publisher to agree on terms for running an ad campaign on their site.
 They then use technology to automate the campaign’s execution.